CanoodlingSocks/my-interactive-avatar/README.md

 # Interactive Avatar
-This is a personal project where I use React, TypeScript, and Material-UI to experiment with vector graphics.
-The website is designed to be responsive with both desktop and mobile modes.
+A simple frontend project with a dynamic and interactive colorpicker and vector graphics.

 ## About the project
-In this project, I've experimented with vector graphics to create a navbar with a vector logo of my son's favourite toy robot, and an interactive vector image of myself.
-This is my first real attempt at using vector graphics in a web development environment.
+I created this project early in 2023 and it was my first real attempt at using vector graphics in a web development environment.
+It started with me simply wanted to try out Material-UI and I thought it would be fun to try and create my own logo in the header.
+I based that logo off my son's then favourite toy which was a small robot.
+That logo has since been removed, but I was still curious whether or not I could create something bigger, something more interactive with the vector images.
+That turned into the now finished **Interactive Lela Picker**!

+I had tons of fun with drawing all the different versions of myself and I've learned so much about working with vector graphics.

+Now I have moved on to other projects but this one I will always hold dear as it was my first big project ❤️

 ## Technologies Used
 * React
 * TypeScript
 * Material-UI
-* Vector graphics, made in Vectornator
+* Vector graphics, made in Vectornator (now Linearity Curve)

 ## Deployment
 This app has been deployed to GitHub Pages.
 You can access the deployed version by navigating to: https://canoodlingsocks.github.io/my-interactive-avatar/